carolzhou/multiPhATE/README.md

 First, create a working directory on your computer for running multiPhATE.
 Then, acquire the multiPhATE package from github.
 This can be done either by downloading a zip file directly from the multiPhATE repository, or by cloning the repository.
 The first method is recommended, but the second is certainly an option:

-*) Use a browser and navigate to https://github.com/carolzhou/multiPhATE.
+*) To download the zip file:  Use a browser and navigate to https://github.com/carolzhou/multiPhATE.
 Press the green button "Clone or download", and download the zip file.
 Then, unzip the package in your working (main execution "multiPhate") directory.

+$ cd myMultiphateDir

+$ unzip multiPhate-master.zip

-*) Acquire git from https://git-scm.com/downloads.
+*) To clone from github:  Acquire git from https://git-scm.com/downloads.
 Naviate to your working (main execution "multiPhATE") directory, and clone multiPhATE from the command line:

 $ git init